vapeur02/sharpe-degiro-analytics/README.md

 DEGIRO is a fantastic low-cost broker, but its native interface lacks deep insights into how your portfolio is actually performing.
 If you DCA (Dollar Cost Average) regularly, the default "Total P&L" gets heavily distorted by your cash deposits, making it impossible to benchmark your actual investment decisions.

 I built **Sharpe** to fix this.
-It calculates your True Time-Weighted Returns (TWR), tracks realized P&L, and maps out your exact asset allocation—all locally on your own machine.
+It calculates your True Time-Weighted Returns (TWR), tracks realized P&L, and maps out your exact asset allocation, all done locally on your own machine.

 ---